brentschneider/JSCodeNotes/README.md

 or native applications running on web technologies.

-The generic job title  describes a developer who is skilled to some degree at HTML, CSS, DOM, and JavaScript and implementing these technologies on the web platform.
+The generic job title  describes a developer who is skilled to some degree at HTML, CSS, DOM, and JavaScript and implementing these technologies on the web.

+- Responsible for the design and development of user facing code.
+- Optimize web applications to maximize speed and scalability.
+- Create fast, easy-to-use applications, and develop prototypes quickly.
+- Build amazing, immersive user experiences.

 (Note: A developer who builds everything was once called a "web master" but as of late these rare and mythical developers are called "full-stack developers").